api-platform/docs/core/mercure.md

 ## Installing Mercure Support

-Mercure support is already installed, configured and enabled in [the API Platform distribution](../distribution/index.md).
+Mercure support is already installed, configured and enabled in [the API Platform Symfony variant](../symfony/index.md).
 If you use the distribution, you have nothing more to do, and you can skip to the next section.

 If you have installed API Platform using another method (such as `composer require api`), you need to install [a Mercure hub](https://mercure.rocks/docs/getting-started) and the Symfony MercureBundle.